A two-piece property for free boundary minimal hypersurfaces in the $(n+1)$-dimensional ball: The two-piece property and other results

 The boundary of the region $W$ can be written as $U\cup V$, where $\mathrm{int} (U)\subset \mathrm{int} (\ba^{n+1})$ and $V\subset \s^n.$ In the next theorem we will denote by $\p W$ the closure of the component $U,$ that is, $\p W=\overline U.$

-\begin{theorem} Let $W\subset \ba^{n+1}$ be a connected closed region with (non-strictly) mean convex boundary such that $\partial W$ meets $\s^n$ orthogonally along its boundary and $\partial W$ is smooth.
+\begin{theorem} Let $W\subset \ba^{n+1}$ be a connected closed region with (not necessarily strictly) mean convex boundary such that $\partial W$ meets $\s^n$ orthogonally along its boundary and $\partial W$ is smooth.
 If $W$ contains a $(n-1)-$dimensional equatorial disk $\Upsilon$, and $\Upsilon$ is nullhomologous in $W$, then $W$ is a closed $(n+1)$-dimensional halfball. \end{theorem}

 \begin{proof} Up to a rotation of $\Upsilon$ around the origin, we can assume that $\Upsilon\cap \p W$ is nonempty.
 Since $\Upsilon$ is nullhomologous in $W$, there exists a compact hypersurface $M$ contained in $W$ such that $\partial M=\Upsilon\cup\Gamma$, where $\Gamma$ is a $(n-1)-$dimensional compact set contained in $\s^n.$ We consider the class of admissible currents